bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:38 AM CT, April 23</p>
+<p class="updated_time"> Latest data: 03:28 AM CT, April 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 80°, which is 0° **warmer** than yesterday.
-Tomorrow is expected to be 9° *colder* than today.
+Tomorrow is expected to be 7° *colder* than today.

 Currently:

-- 59°
+- 58°
-- Clear
+- Mostly Clear
-- 87% humidity
+- 85% humidity
-- 4 mph wind
+- 6 mph wind
-- 7% cloud cover
+- 23% cloud cover
-- 37 AQI 🟩
+- 34 AQI 🟩
-- 0.1 inches of rain expected in the next 48 hours
+- 0.5 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>